ibm-mas/ansible-devops/ibm/mas_devops/roles/mas_load_dbc_scripts/README.md

 mas_load_dbc_scripts
 ================

 This role allows to load and execute one or more ad-hoc DBC script files into Manage server.
-The DBC script files to be executed should be placed under the `mas_load_dbc_scripts/files` prior running this role.
 Only `dbc` format files will be accepted.
 The role will assert if each script executed successfully and fail in case of errors while locating the DBC scripts or executing them against the Manage server.

 Role Variables